ygboucherk/prima-pool-server/docs/protocol/assignment.md

   the tunnel.
 - `relay.enabled` tells the worker that a relay path exists and should be used as fallback.
 - `preferred: direct` is the initial preference; switching to relay is a runtime decision (see §4).
+  In practice every peer is `direct` today: the server only marks a peer `preferred: "relay"` when it registered with `behind_nat: true`, and the client does not yet detect NAT (it always reports `false` — see [negotiation.md](negotiation.md#5-worker-device-registration)).
+The `"relay"` value in the example above is reserved for when NAT detection lands; the relay is engaged in v0 through the runtime fallback path in §4.

 ### Error